MykeyB91/se_project_aroundtheus/README.md

 **Intro**

 In this project I was instructed to create a responsive web-design.
-In order to achieve this I needed to use various technologies and tools to reach the requirements.
+In order to achieve this I needed to use various technologies and tools to reach these requirements.
 From 'Figma' to 'HTML5' along with various layout techniques.

 **Figma**